The Best Mouse to Prevent Carpal Tunnel: What to Look For and Why It Matters

 Key Features to Look For: Tilt, Shape, and Range of Motion

 Shape determines how much grip tension your hand generates.
-Look for:
+Look for a contoured body, a stable thumb rest, and a size that lets fingers rest without curling.

 One thing to avoid: wrist rests placed under an active mouse hand.
 The CCOHS guidance on wrist rests notes that rests are intended for pauses in activity, not for use while mousing.
-Resting while clicking compresses the carpal tunnel from below.
-Keep your wrist floating, moving from the elbow and shoulder instead.
+Keep your wrist floating and move from the elbow and shoulder instead.

 Types of Ergonomic Mice and How They Compare

 Not all ergonomic mice solve the same problem.
-Choosing the wrong type for your specific condition can mean spending $80–$150 on a device that doesn't help.
+Choosing the wrong type for your specific condition can mean spending money on a device that doesn't help.
+A Cochrane review on ergonomic interventions suggests no single device is universally superior across office workers, so the best approach usually combines the right tool with setup improvements and movement variety.

 Vertical Mice, Trackballs, and Centralized Roller Designs